WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Introduction

-All of the aforementioned STF methods generate fused LST observations at the minimum spatial resolution of the input satellites, which, at best, is 30 m.
-This resolution is provided by Landsat 8, the satellite offering the finest TIR band available in RS satellite products~\cite{roy2014landsat}.
-While this level of detail is sufficient for certain applications, it falls short in contexts where very high spatial precision is crucial.
-For example, studies focused on UHI require thermal observations at finer resolutions, such as 10 m, to capture intraurban temperature variations, and resolve narrow urban features like streets and small green spaces~\cite{shi2021urban, zhou2018satellite}.
-Some recent studies have attempted to generate 10 m spatial resolution LST products while maintaining daily temporal frequency.
-For instance,~\cite{mhawej2022daily} combines Terra MODIS and Sentinel-2 data using a robust least squares regression to produce daily 10 m LST.
-Similarly,~\cite{xiang2025comparative} introduced mDTSG, which employs a convolution-based moving window to perform the STF between Terra MODIS and Sentinel-2.
-However, both approaches fall into the category of traditional STF methods and rely on the same linearity assumptions discussed earlier.
-These assumptions limit their ability to model the complex and spatiotemporal characteristics of LST.
-Also, the transition in spatial resolution from 1 km Terra MODIS to 10 m Sentinel-2 represents a 100$\times$ increase in detail which is extremely large.
-Performing fusion directly between these two sources without an intermediate resolution step introduces significant challenges as it amplifies noise and inconsistencies, and may generate unrealistic spatial patterns.
-Despite this, learning-based STF fusion methods, especially those utilizing DL, to generate daily 10 m LST observations remain largely unexplored.
+All of the aforementioned STF methods generate fused LST at the minimum spatial resolution of the input satellites, which, at best, is 30 m from Landsat 8~\cite{roy2014landsat}.
+Thus, both traditional and learning-based STF methods must rely on Landsat 8 as the highest-resolution thermal reference, which restricts their fusion outputs to its native spatial scale.
+Moreover, most DL-based STF architectures are designed for specific sensor pairs (e.g., Terra MODIS–Landsat 8) and do not generalize easily to heterogeneous optical sensors.
+While sufficient for some applications, the 30 m resolution is inadequate for studies requiring very high spatial precision, such as UHI analysis, which requires high spatial resolution around 10 m to capture intraurban temperature variations and narrow features like streets and small green spaces~\cite{shi2021urban, zhou2018satellite}.
+Recent attempts to generate daily 10 m LST include~\cite{mhawej2022daily}, which combines Terra MODIS and Sentinel-2 with robust least squares regression, and~\cite{xiang2025comparative}, which introduces mDTSG to fuse Terra MODIS and Sentinel-2 via a convolution-based moving window.
+However, both approaches remain traditional STF methods and rely on the same linearity assumptions discussed earlier, which limit their ability to model complex spatio-temporal LST dynamics.
+Additionally, transitioning from 1 km Terra MODIS to 10 m Sentinel-2 represents a 100$\times$ increase in detail.
+Direct fusion without an intermediate resolution step amplifies noise, inconsistencies, and may produce unrealistic spatial patterns.
+Despite this, learning-based DL methods for daily 10 m LST remain largely unexplored.
 The only attempt, FuseTen~\cite{bouaziz2025fuseten}, uses a hybrid model that combines a cGAN with linear regression by embedding a linear model within the generator, which can introduce artifacts and noise in the generated LST.